Narotam-Mishra/react-native-learning/ReadMe.txt

 # Note - `flex` property is not just limited to the flex container but it is also applicable to the flex items

 # A `View` component has display `flex` by default, when we set `flex: 1` on a container, it takes up the entire available space.
 If we set `flex` on an item it takes up a fraction or percentage of the avilable space which could be 100 or lesser amount depending on how the available space has been divide.

+## Lec 28 - Flex Direction (3:04)

+# The `flexDirection` property establishes the main axis, which in turn determines how the flex items are placed within the container.
+By default, the main axis flows from top to bottom (column), causing the items to be displayed from top to bottom in the UI.
+By changing the value of the `flexDirection` property, we can alter how the items are positioned.

+# Default value of `flexDirection` is column.

+# `flexDirection` value `row` ensures left to right placement of boxes.

+# Summary - `flexDirection` property sets the direction of the main axis thereby controlling how the items are placed within the container.
+The possible values are - column, column-reverse, row & row-reverse